philomena-dev/philomena/README.md

 ## Dev Stack

-Use the following commands to bring up or shut down a dev stack.
+Use the following commands to bring up or shut down the dev stack.

 ```bash
 philomena up
 philomena down
 ```

-Once the application has started, navigate to http://localhost:8080 and login with
+Once the application has started, navigate to http://localhost:8080 and log in with

 | Credential | Value               |
 | ---------- | ------------------- |